 I am not entirely sure who he thinks he is (but, obviously, these days, he would feel bold enough to skip the pleasantries and talk to other people with such panache – I mean, look at the orange hemorrhoid we currently have to call president), but I know who I am, and I was suffering exactly zero fools today.

 He enjoyed telling me to go back.
 To go away.
 To go back where I came from.
 He relished it, and he practically gagged when he told me his purchase would go toward my paycheck (so I better, what, be quiet or else?).
 I could see the glee through that unfortunate smile of his.
 And I could see how he thought he knew, but like, he didn’t.

-I am a college-educated man, a graduate from an American public university, who speaks three languages, knows some stuff about journalism (like how this is an account, so more than any mere iPhone writer), and is happy and proud to work a gig that I don’t heart 4ever but that puts a little money in my pocket and provides me with insurance.
+I am a college-educated man, a graduate from an American public university, who speaks three languages, knows some stuff about journalism (like how this is an account, Dahling, and nothing more than an account…of mine; so more than any mere iPhone writer, OK), and is happy and proud to work a gig that I don’t heart 4ever but that puts a little money in my pocket and provides me with insurance.
 Including dental.
 So the joke’s on the racist whose racism I called out loudly and widely in a room full of witnesses who could not be bothered with it.
 I see you Susans with your white earbuds; they don’t make ya invisible.

 The racists are joining the rudes out in the City by the Bay.
 Don’t come lookin’ for me, unless you’re ready to find me.